 Growing Tomatoes; Transplanting Outdoors & General Care

 Once tomato sprouts have reached a certain size, such as in the picture below, they will take off and grow very quickly; several inches a week is not uncommon.
-Tomato plants crave direct sun and warmth all day long and will they also absorb a lot of water.
-I often water twice a day at this stage, with holes on the bottom of the cups to allow for drainage.
+Tomato plants crave direct sun and warmth all day long and they will also absorb a lot of water.
+I often water twice a day at this stage, with holes on the bottom of the cups to allow drainage.